Attention: You are using an outdated browser, device or you do not have the latest version of

 You will need to complete a series of four work based and case study assignments including a pitch presentation.
 All students will have access to an online platform which will host handouts, and administer assignments digitally.
 This platform will also include a chat function, providing ongoing advice on the assignments, amongst other relevant information.

-The Diploma course will start on May 2nd 2022.
+The Diploma course will start in May 2025.

 What level of commitment is needed?